In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 order to meet the emergency and cannot go beyond the scope of such work.

-- When a declared-emergency project is under DCM jurisdiction the only exceptions are the request for qualifications
+- When a declared-emergency project is under DCM jurisdiction the only exceptions to normal project requirements are the request for qualifications

-of design professionals and the advertisement for bids requirements.
+of design professionals, the advertisement for bids, and sealed bids.
 All other project requirements in the DCM

 Manual of Procedures must be met.